platformio/platformio-core/docs/userguide/cmd_test.rst

 Process specified environments.
 More details :option:`platformio run --environment`

 .. option::
-    --skip
+    -i, --ignore

-Skip over tests where the name matches specified patterns.
-More than one option/pattern is allowed.
+Ignore tests where the name matches specified patterns.
+More than one pattern is allowed.
+If you need to ignore some tests for the specific environment, please take a look at :ref:`projectconf_test_ignore` option from :ref:`projectconf`.

 .. list-table::
     :header-rows:  1